-This is 3/4″ Hardwood Maple Flooring I’m using for a job in progress.
+This is 13/16″ Hardwood Maple Flooring produced from trees on my land.
 I like the fact that I can actually see the tree in these boards.
-The dark area is called “heart wood.”
-Usually, Hard Maple Strip flooring is sold with the heart wood cut out of it, and all you see is the light part or what some people call “sap wood.”
-I’ve seen strip flooring with a mix of light, dark and a few knots called Tavern Grade, sold in stores.
-Since my house is in the mountains and surrounded by forest, I decided the tree look was appropriate.
-Finished photos are at the end of this post.
+The dark area is the result of staining caused by different factors as the tree grew.
+This contrast will mellow out and become much less noticeable as the floor ages and is exposed to light.
+I’ve seen strip flooring with a mix of light, dark and a few knots sold in stores called Tavern Grade.
+Since my house is in the mountains and surrounded by hardwood forest, I decided to try my hand at making my own flooring.

-This is not an easy project.
-It is very time consuming and in the end I don’t know how much money you would save.
-I could have bought hardwood strip flooring off the shelf for around $5/sq. ft. and done this same job in 2 days.
-But I went another route, and when it was all said and done, this job will take over 2 weeks of my time.
-The motivation has to be something more than cost, I think: You have to be in love with the idea of taking trees from your land and making them into flooring.
+It was not an easy project.
+To do it you would have to be in love with the idea of harvesting trees from your own land and making them into flooring.
+It’s very labor intensive and time consuming.
+In the end, the money you save is meaningless.
+I could have bought hardwood strip flooring off the shelf for around $5/sq. ft. and be done with it in 2 days.
+But I went another route and not working consecutive days this job took over 2 weeks.
+The motivation has to be something more than cost.
 I really don’t expect anyone will take on this project.
 But if you do, I would love to hear from you.

-This is a homemade light bulb kiln.
+This is my homemade kiln.
 It consists of a light bulb heater and a dehumidifier.
 The dimensions of the kiln are 4’x 4’ x 16’.
-It is insulated with a 4 ml plastic vapor barrier behind the OSB.
-There is a temperature-activated cut out switch for the light bulb heater, which is set for 95 degrees.
+It is insulated and has a 4 ml plastic vapor barrier behind the visible OSB.
+There is a temperature-activated cut off switch for the light bulb heater, which is set for 95 degrees.
 The dehumidifier drains outside through a plastic tube–necessary and convenient since I am away for extended periods.
-It takes about 4 weeks to dry this stack down to less than the recommended 6% moisture content.
-The electricity to run it costs roughly about $25, depending on the outside temperature.
+After air dying the one-inch planks for a year it takes about 4 weeks to dry this stack down to less than the recommended 6% moisture content in this dehumidifier kiln.
+I set the dehumidifier for constant the first couple of weeks, and then reduce it to a 2-hour on off cycle for the remainder.
+The electricity to run the kiln during that time cost me roughly $25 but that could vary depending on the outside temperature.
 I usually have a bigger stack than this.
 The cherry is on the bottom.

 The next step is to plane all your lumber down to a uniform thickness.
-Most wide boards tend to cup while drying because of the grain pattern.
-This is where your greatest loss is.
-I usually set the Planer thickness to somewhere around 1-¼” to start, alternating sides with one full crank on the depth gauge for each pass.
-I have burned up a motor by forcing the material through the planer too fast, and it cost me $300 and a big hassle.
-So feed it with consideration for what the motor is telling you.
-One side tends to look more promising than the other, so pick a side and, towards the end, reduce your passes to ½ turns on the cutting depth, favoring the promising side.
-I like my planks to end up at least ¾” thick.
+Most boards as wide as this tend to cup while drying because of the grain pattern.
+This cupping of the board is where your greatest planing thickness loss is.
+I usually set the Planer thickness to somewhere around 1-¼” to start.
+Run all your boards through at each planer thickness setting so that when you are done they all end up being the same thickness.
+Alternate sides with one full crank on the depth of cut gauge for each pass.
+I burned up a motor by forcing the material through the planer with too deep of a cut, which was a big hassle and cost me $175.
+So set the planer cutting thickness with consideration for what the noise of the motor is telling you.
+As you plane each side of the board one side tends to look more promising than the other, so after a few passes, pick a side and plane only that side till you reach your final thickness.
+Reduce your passes to ½ turns on the cutting depth, favoring the promising side.
+How much each board is cupped dictates how thick the plank ends up.
+I like my planks to end up at least ¾” thick and these ended up 13/16″.
 Check each plank for thickness so they match.

 The most critical part of the process is to make planks with uniform, straight widths.
 A board can be warped or bowed slightly, but it can’t have a crook, (left to right bend).
 The edges must be straight and parallel.
 You can have a variety of widths, which I will talk about later.